@svelte-put/cloudflare-turnstile

 Events

 As seen Quick Start, turnstile is a CustomEvent invoked upon success of the challenge.
-The event detail contains a token that should be sent to backend for validation. other turnstile:* CustomEvents are mapped directly to those found in Cloudflare Turnstile’s documentation.
+The event detail contains a token that should be sent to backend for validation. other turnstile* CustomEvents are mapped directly to those found in Cloudflare Turnstile's documentation, without space or hyphen.

 type TurnstileEventDetail<T extends Record<string, any> = Record<string, never>> = {